Express (NYSE:EXPR) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Express (NYSE:EXPR – Free Report) in a research note issued to investors on Thursday.
-The brokerage issued a sell rating on the stock.
+Investment analysts at StockNews.com began coverage on shares of Express (NYSE:EXPR – Get Free Report) in a research report issued to clients and investors on Friday.
+The firm set a “sell” rating on the stock.

 Express Company Profile